- How to Treat

-- Thrush may be caused by a variety of factors including illness, pregnancy, medications, smoking, or dentures.
+- Thrush may be triggered to occur by a variety of factors, including illness, pregnancy, medications, smoking, or dentures.

-- Thrush in infants is common and usually not harmful.
+- Thrush in newborns and infants is common and usually not harmful.

 - Risk factors for thrush include weakened immune systems, medications, smoking, or stress.

 - Signs and symptoms of thrush include

 - Thrush is usually diagnosed by clinical examination by a physician or dentist.